Our service now covers areas all across Canada

 Although human bodies are 60% water, we should keep water in the atmosphere of our homes at bay.
 High humidity levels in the home can cause many problems, including but not limited to moulding clothing, damaging electronics, as well as serious health problems.
 Common allergens thrive in humid environments.
 If you live in a humid space, bacteria’s, viruses, mould and mildew will flourish.

-Dehumidifiers work by reducing humidity levels to make homes less hospitable to allergens such as dust, mites, mold and mildew, sucking indoor air through the device and removing excess moisture, then blowing the air back into your home.
+These systems work by reducing humidity levels to make homes less hospitable to allergens such as dust, mites, mold and mildew, sucking indoor air through the device and removing excess moisture, then blowing the air back into your home.
 The moisture collects inside the dehumidifier and must be removed every now and again.

 Most humidifiers work in two ways, first by refrigeration which means cooling the air to remove the moisture, and then by absorption, which consists of absorbing the moisture into a drying material.
-Not every dehumidifier works by refrigeration, as other models have different methods of removing the moisture from the air.
+Not every system works by refrigeration, as other models have different methods of removing the moisture from the air.
 Luckily, modern humidifier designs are quiet, and will not disrupt your daily life.

 When there is a lack of mould growth, you can avoid skin irritations as well as irritations to the respiratory system, allowing homeowners, family members and guests to breath easier and feel comfortable.
 Not only does a less humid environment help with keeping allergens, mould growth and mildew at bay, but it also keeps electronic devices safe.
 A humid home causes signs of rust and corrosion on electronic equipment and tools, affecting their longevity.
 Lastly, a dehumidifier can reduce energy costs as it helps other home systems, such as an air conditioner, run smoothly.